Loch Ness is the most famous loch in Scotland and much of that is down to the mystical creature that lives in the depths of its water.

 Loch Ness View is another one of our impressive holiday cottages holding pride of place from its tranquil elevated position.
 Sleeping six guests, as the name suggests, you can enjoy amazing panoramas of the loch below.
 Relax on the decking as the sun goes down over the glen, it's Scottish Heaven on Earth.

 Take a look at our collection of cosy holiday escapes for families, boltholes for couples, and large stylish houses for big groups, and find your perfect Loch Ness cottage.
+Check out our guide and discover some more magical lochside locations throughout Scotland.

 If you’d like to peruse more options, you could view our full collection of holiday homes, lodges and holiday cottages in Scotland.